With COVID-19 being a global reality, the ability to work from anywhere is suddenly a lot more valuable: we need to be more location independent.

 - A daily plan;

-- Try to train in the morning: improves sleep (from 'Sleep smarter' book).
-In general, just train (I do calisthenics at home or outside);
+- Get body warm & your blood flowing: Try to train in the morning: improves sleep (from 'Sleep smarter' book).
+In general, just train a lot (I can recommend calisthenics at home or outside);

-- Write daily affirmations every morning to set your intent for the day (I use the 5 minute journal);
+- Know what you care about: Write daily affirmations every morning to realize what you love and set your intent for the day (I recommend the 5 minute journal);

-- Write your goals for the day and keep a log of past days (I use 'Things 3' in a Bullet Journal kind of way);
+- Give yourself clarity and purpose: Write your (work) goals for the day and keep a log of past days (I use 'Things 3' in a Bullet Journal kind of way);

-- Use a daily habit to-do list (I also use Things 3 for this) to track if you do things that are meaningful to you.
+- Stick to rituals: Use a daily habit to-do list (I also use Things 3 for this) to track if you do things that are meaningful to you.
 Like reading or cooking every day;

-- Reflect often.
-How do you feel about work?
+- Reflect often: How do you feel about work?
 Your health?
 Your relationship?
 What went well this week?
 What could have gone better?
+Asking this helps you stay motivated to improve the little things with care;

 - Meditate: I do 10 minutes a day, sometimes more.
 Sometimes I use the Waking Up app from Sam Harris.
 Sometimes I just walk and meditate;